Sema4AI/vscode-extension/sema4ai-code/docs/develop.md

 and run: `yarn install`.

-After this step, it should be possible to open the `robocorp_code` folder in VSCode and launch `Extension: Robocorp Code` to have a new instance of VSCode with the loaded extension.
+After this step, it should be possible to open the `robocorp_code` folder in VSCode and launch `Extension: Sema4.ai Code` to have a new instance of VSCode with the loaded extension.

 Creating a local environment for python development